 Building awareness of conservation

 Nature Day’s logo features the whooper swan, Finland’s national bird.
 The recovery of these graceful waterbirds from near extinction in much of Finland is one of the country’s recent conservation success stories.

 “Of course we also aim to increase awareness of nature conservation through the annual day,” says Nieminen.
 Recent “red list” surveys suggest that conditions in Finland’s lakes and rivers are generally very good today, but many farmland and woodland species are becoming rarer.

-“We hope Nature Day will become a truly national annual event that activates teachers, kids, parents, grandparents, and everyone else – and increase their interest in nature,” he says.
-“It’s great that in Finland you’re never far away from natural green areas, and we encourage everyone to make the most of this.”
+Nature Day has become a truly national annual event that activates teachers, kids, parents, grandparents, and everyone else – and increases their interest in nature.
+“It’s great that in Finland you’re never far away from natural green areas, and we encourage everyone to make the most of this,” Nieminen says.